TeamMsgExtractor/msg-extractor/README.rst

       --allow-fallback      Tells the program to fallback to a different save type if the selected one is not possible.
       --skip-body-not-found Skips saving the body if the body cannot be found, rather than throwing an error.
       --zip ZIP             Path to use for saving to a zip file.
+      --save-header         Store the header in a separate file.
       --attachments-only    Specify to only save attachments from an msg file.
       --no-folders          When used with --attachments-only, stores everything in the location specified by --out.
 Incompatible with --out-name.
       --skip-embedded       Skips all embedded MSG files when saving attachments.